-The dual digital filters has 16 different filter types.
+The digital filters have 41 different filter types.

-Each part can be panned and sent either to the stereo audio outputs, the optional analog outputs (with analog VCA's), or to the 2 output effect processors.
+Each part can be panned and sent either to the stereo audio outputs, the optional analog outputs (with analog VCA's -Only the 4 analog voices), or to the 2 output effect processors.

 Many modulation sources are available, including 3 envelopes per part, 16 global LFO's, 4 random generators per part, 4 knobs + sequencer knob tracks per part, velocity and MIDI CC's.
 The 16 parts can be sequenced from a build-in sequencer, that has 16 note tracks, with up to 64 steps each.
 Each note track has a position track, that makes it possible to alter the position of each step, making it possible to move steps around and make the sequencer run in various direction modes.
 A sub position track is also available for micro timing.